firefly-iii/docs/docs/docs/explanation/data-importer/about/introduction.md

 If your bank delivers terrible files, or when the GoCardless / Salt Edge import is exceptionally messy, there is not much I can do about it.

-There are simply too many banks and financial institutions in the world for me to manage exceptions or options for.
+There aretoo many banks and financial institutions in the world for me to manage exceptions or options for.
 If you run into a data quality issue, the best place to get it addressed is at the source: your bank.

 ### Will manually entered transactions match with imported bank transactions?